dkam4/CIS-Hosted-CSAT/docs/source/CIS-Hosted CSAT User Guide.md

 The three options are:

-**Start New Blank Assessment** - Starts a new blank assessment **Start New Assessment Using Current Data** - Starts a new assessment with the current assessments data **Start New Assessment With File Upload** - Starts a new assessment using a .xlsx file of a previously exported assessment
+**Start New Blank Assessment** - Starts a new blank assessment

+**Start New Assessment Using Current Data** - Starts a new assessment with the current assessments data

+**Start New Assessment With File Upload** - Starts a new assessment using a .xlsx file of a previously exported assessment

-The CIS Controls version for an assessment can only be changed by starting a new assessment.
+The CIS Controls version can only be changed when starting a new assessment.